Back to blog

 Agents fail when requirements are ambiguous, underspecified, or misaligned with user intent.

-The canonical story: an agent is instructed to remove outdated vendor records.
-It interprets "outdated" as any vendor with no activity in the past twelve months.
-It deletes four hundred vendor records.
-Three of them are active vendors who simply had a quiet year.
-The procurement system is now missing three hundred and ninety-seven vendors that the business needs.
+The canonical story — this happened with a manufacturing client — an agent was instructed to remove outdated vendor records.
+It interpreted "outdated" as any vendor with no activity in the past twelve months.
+It deleted four hundred vendor records.
+Three of them were active vendors who simply had a quiet year.
+The procurement system was now missing three hundred and ninety-seven vendors that the business needs.

 The instruction was not wrong in a way a human would have caught.
 A human reading "remove outdated vendor records" would have asked "what does outdated mean?" before touching any records.
 An AI agent does not ask — it interprets and acts.
-The specification gap became a data corruption event.
+The specification gap became a data corruption event that took two weeks to untangle.

 The fix is constraint-based checks that convert plain-language specifications into hard assertions before any agent action: "remove outdated vendor records" becomes "remove vendors with zero transactions and zero communications in the past 365 days, excluding any vendor with a contract end date after today, and generate a preview list before executing."
 The preview step is the human checkpoint.

-Adversarial scenario testing surfaces specification gaps before deployment: instruct the agent to do the task, then instruct it to do the opposite, and see what happens.
+What we learned: instruct the agent to do the task, then instruct it to do the opposite, and see what happens.
 If the agent cannot explain why each item it would remove meets the criteria, the specification is not precise enough.
+This adversarial testing surfaces specification gaps before deployment, not after.

 The organizations that reach production and stay in production share five habits that the stalled organizations skip.